veltzer/demos-orc-k8s/exercises/04_service/exercise.md

     `$ kubectl port-forward [serice-name]:8080`
 * Now you can access your service at `localhost:8080`
 * The problem with port-forwarding is that you have to keep the port forwarding process alive access your service.

+## Answer a few questions
+* Why method for access do you find best and why?